 How Long Do Sharks Live?

 Shark lifespan differs based on species.
-However, sharks generally live for 20 to 30 years in the wild, and some sharks can also live significantly longer than others.
+So how long do sharks live?
+Sharks generally live for 20 to 30 years in the wild, and some sharks can also live significantly longer than others.

 On the other hand, tiger sharks live for an average of 27 years in the wild, while some have been known to live up to 50 years.
 Tiger sharks in captivity, like other species, do not thrive as long as they do in the wild, living just 17 to 20 years.